-4 If consumption was the only argument in the utility function, the correlation between consumption and output would be equal to one.
+3 If consumption was the only argument in the utility function, the correlation between consumption and output would be equal to one.
 If the utility function included another argument, such as leisure, than the correlation would be less than one, but would still be very high.

-In contrast with the case of autarky, in a scenario with complete markets that enable perfect risk sharing, it should be possible to decouple fluctuations in consumption from those of output, yielding lower correlations between domestic consumption and national output.
 Cross-country correlations of consumption growth rates would be predicted to be perfect or very high, depending on the formulation of the utility function in DSGE models with complete markets.
 Moreover, consumption fluctuations across countries would be more correlated than those of output.
-These models also predict that correlation of consumption growth with the growth of world output would be higher than that with domestic output (see Pakko, 1996).5
+These models also predict that correlation of consumption growth with the growth of world output would be higher than that with domestic output.4

-However, earlier studies document that the observed correlations of output and consumption are not compatible with the predictions of the DSGE models.
+However, earlier studies document that the observed correlations of output and consumption are not compatible with the predictions of DSGE models.
 For example, Backus, Kehoe, and Kydland (1992) study the risk sharing implications of a standard two-country DSGE model with exogenous productivity shocks.
-In the model, representative agents in each country are able to share risk internationally by diversifying their idiosyncratic income risk.
+In the model, representative agents in each country are able to share risk internationally by diversifying their income risk.
 The model predicts very high cross-country consumption correlations that are higher than those of output correlations.
-Contrary to these predictions, the data suggests that cross-country consumption correlations are rather low and, in most cases, are lower than output correlations, Backus, Kehoe, and Kydland (1992) refer to this apparent inconsistency as "the quantity anomaly".
+Contrary to these predictions, the data suggest that cross-country consumption correlations are rather low and, in most cases, are lower than output correlations.
+Backus, Kehoe, and Kydland (1992) refer to this as "the quantity anomaly".